 Chai Tea History

 A little history goes a long way to helping you to appreciate the drink that you are sipping, and there are legends to show that the origins of Chai tea date way back more than 5,000 years.
 This is back to a time where a King ordered a healing spiced beverage to be created.
 This was to use in Ayurveda, which was a traditional medicinal practice that relied on the healing power of herbs and spices.
 Chai tea was created so that the heat from the ginger and black peppercorns would stimulate the digestion in the one who took the drink, and the cloves were thought to have antiseptic properties to relieve pain.
 Cardamom was added to elevate the mood and the use of cinnamon was there to support circulation.
 Way back when, star anise was also used to freshen breath!
-Over the past 5,000 years, though, Chai tea has gone through rather a makeover, with a wide variety of spices used in its preparation, and milk and sugar was added much later to give it that palatably sweet taste that we get today.
+Over the past 5,000 years, though, Chai tea has gone through rather a makeover, with a wide variety of spices used in its preparation, and milk and sugar were added much later to give it that palatably sweet taste that we get today.

 Benefits Of Chai Tea